Resources at Winterthur

 Resources for the seventeenth to the early twentieth centuries include:

 - Core library collection of secondary sources in fine and decorative art history, American history, and cultural studies, including academic journals

 - Period trade catalogs, trade cards, and other ephemera

 - Extensive reference photograph collection of decorative arts

 - Rare books

 - Manuscript collections including probate inventories, family records, diaries, and correspondence

 - Merchant and artisan account books

-Research fellows have full access to museum collection catalog information and research files for nearly 90,000 artifacts and works of art made or used in the colonies of British North America and the young United States to 1860, as well as pre-arranged study opportunities with relevant museum collections.
-Our KEemu museum collection database is accessible to all visitors in the Library.
+Research fellows have full access to museum collection catalog information and research files for nearly 90,000 artifacts and works of art made or used in the colonies of British North America and the young United States to 1860, as well as opportunities to study with relevant museum collections.
+Our museum collection database is accessible online.